telerik/ajax-docs/api/server/Telerik.Web.UI/RadAutoCompleteBox.md

 Gets or sets a value indicating whether a loading icon should be shown while a request it pending.

-###  Skin `String`
+###  SingleLineEntries `AutoCompleteBoxEntryCollection`

-Gets or sets the skin name for the control user interface.
+Gets or sets the Single Line Entries mode of RadAutoCompleteBox.

-#### Remarks
-If this property is not set, the control will render using the skin named "Default".
-            If EnableEmbeddedSkins is set to false, the control will not render skin.

 ###  Skin `String`